 You can quickly navigate to the project settings from the project icon menu: click the More.. button and choose Settings from the drop-down list.

-On your left, you will find several groups of project settings.
+On the left, you will find several groups of project settings.
 Switch between them to view the contents of the target group.

-For your convenience, each group has useful tips on the right side, next to the settings’ list.
-Some of the settings also have a small ? button near their labels: click it to see a short description.
+For your convenience, each group has useful tips on the right side, next to the settings list.
+Some of the settings also have a small ? button near their labels: click it to see a short explanation.

-After adjusting any parameters, do not forget to save the changes by clicking the corresponding button in the bottom.
-Apart from just applying the changes to the current project, there are two additional buttons for removing the project and cloning it.
+After adjusting any parameters, do not forget to save the changes by clicking the corresponding button at the bottom.
+Apart from simply applying the changes to the current project, there are two additional buttons for removing the project and cloning it.

 Below, you will find a brief explanation of the settings available within each group.

 Description: a short summary of the project for your contributors.

 Public signup: when enabled, this lets you share a link so that new contributors can join the project.
 Users invited using the link are accounted for by your team plan, so make sure the total number of contributors does not exceed the number of your team plan seats.